 As a result, autistic girls are often model pupils: neat, organised, polite and beautifully behaved, while struggling to hold things together on the inside and becoming gradually more and more overloaded with the stress of following all the rules.
 This leads to something known as the ‘delayed after effect’ when all their pent-up emotion comes rushing out in an overwhelming torrent as soon as their brain feels it’s safe to relax.
 ‘And when might that be?’
 I hear you ask.
 Yes, you’ve guessed it: when they get home from school.

 I explain why this happens in much more detail in my book, as well as outlining what to expect if your daughter is autistic.
-If she is, then Jennifer O’Toole’s ‘Sisterhood of the Spectrum’ and ‘Aspergirls’ by Rudy Simone are both great books that offer plenty of advice on living with female autism.
+If she is, then Jennifer O’Toole’s ‘Sisterhood of the Spectrum’ and ‘Aspergirls’ by Rudy Simone are both great books that offer plenty of advice on living with autistic girls (and on being one yourself, of course).

 Probably the best piece of advice I can give you though, if you’re parenting a girl on the spectrum, would be to accept her as she is and let her be herself.
 Help her to manage strong emotions without making her think she’s ‘just being silly’ or ‘making a fuss about nothing’.
 Find the strategies that suit her personality and help her incorporate them into her daily routine, so she grows up understanding the importance of self-care.